rlucatoor/masked-transformer/README.md

     )
     ```

-Keep in mind that unmasking is typically needed for most tasks other than sequente completion.
+Keep in mind that unmasking is typically needed for most tasks other than sequence completion.

 ### Inference